outofcoffee/corebot/README.md

 ### Action configuration file

-> Note: the configuration file path is specified with the `BOT_CONFIG` environment variable.
+> Note: the configuration file path is specified with the `ACTION_CONFIG_FILE` environment variable.

 _Example file:_
 ```